Helmholtz-UFZ/saqc/sphinxdoc/cook_books/MultivariateFlagging.rst

    qc = qc.assignKNNScore(field=['sac_z', 'level_z', 'water_z'], target='kNNscores', freq='30D', n=5)
    qc.plot('kNNscores')

-Those scores roughly correlate with the isolation of the scored points in the phase space.
-For example, have a look at the phase space of *sac* and *level* in october 2016:
+Those scores roughly correlate with the isolation of the scored points in the feature space.
+For example, have a look at the projection of this feature space onto the 2 dimensional *sac* - *level* space, in november 2016:

 .. doctest:: exampleMV